PM Oli Says He Will Resign in 14 Months, Paves Way for Deuba

 Comments made amid coalition change rumors; Deuba returns from Thailand, backs full-term government

-Kathmandu: Prime Minister KP Sharma Oli has said he will resign from his post after 14 months, indicating that Nepali Congress President Sher Bahadur Deuba will succeed him.
+Kathmandu: Prime Minister KP Sharma Oli has confirmed that he will resign from his post after 14 months, fueling speculation about leadership changes in Nepal’s ruling coalition.
+He indicated that Nepali Congress President Sher Bahadur Deuba is likely to succeed him as the next Prime Minister.

-Speaking to journalists outside the Federal Parliament building on Friday, PM Oli responded to growing speculation about changes in the ruling coalition.
-“I will resign after 14 months.
-Sher Bahadur ji will become the Prime Minister,” Oli said with a smile.
+Speaking to reporters outside the Federal Parliament building on Friday, PM Oli said with a smile, “I will resign after 14 months.
+Sher Bahadur ji will become the Prime Minister.”
+His remarks come amid growing discussions on possible shifts in coalition dynamics following Deuba’s return from Thailand.

 How did you feel after reading this news?